Revision Date August 16, 2018

 - Notices.
 Notices to you may be given as specifically allowed in these Terms.
 Any other notice to you will be sent to the email address associated with your Account and by regular mail to the physical address associated with your Account.
 Any notice to us must be sent to Aeris Communications, Inc. to the attention of the Legal Department and should be sent by fax to 408-557-1925, with a copy sent by overnight courier or registered or certified mail to 1745 Technology Drive, Suite 700, San Jose, CA 95110-3729.
-A copy of any notice to us should also be sent by email to email@example.com.
+A copy of any notice to us must also be sent by email to firstname.lastname@example.org.

 - Force Majeure.
 We will not be liable to you or your End Users for any delay or failure to perform any obligation on account of causes beyond our reasonable control and without our fault or negligence, including, but not limited to, acts of God, acts of civil or military authority, strikes, fires, riots, wars, embargoes, internet disruptions, hacker attacks or communications failures, provided that we use commercially reasonable efforts (a) to notify you of the force majeure event, and (b) to minimize the impact of the force majeure event.
 Where a force majeure event prevents us from performing our obligations for a period that you deem unreasonable, you may terminate the relevant Services Agreement on 15 days’ written notice to us.
 You will not be obligated to pay any fees for Aeris Services relating to any period during which we were essentially unable to provide such services due to a force majeure event.